Build a Gin HTTP API, write Golang benchmarks, and run them with CodSpeed in consistent CI environments

 $ go mod init github.com/your/repo # initialize the module$ go get github.com/gin-gonic/gin@latest # get the latest version of Gin$ go mod tidy # tidy the module dependencies$ go run api.go # run the server[GIN-debug] [WARNING] Creating an Engine instance with the Logger and Recovery middleware already attached.[GIN-debug] [WARNING] Running in "debug" mode.
 Switch to "release" mode in production. - using env: export GIN_MODE=release - using code: gin.SetMode(gin.ReleaseMode)[GIN-debug] GET /albums --> go-gin-benchmarks-example/api.getAlbums (3 handlers)[GIN-debug] GET /albums/:id --> go-gin-benchmarks-example/api.getAlbumByID (3 handlers)[GIN-debug] POST /albums --> go-gin-benchmarks-example/api.postAlbums (3 handlers)[GIN-debug] Listening and serving HTTP on localhost:8080

-is not ideal for any tests or benchmarks because it’s impossible to reuse the
+function.
+This is not ideal for any tests or benchmarks because it’s impossible

 Copy